E-Squared is an international, quarterly print magazine that draws from both art + science and is the embodiment of this

-Founded & directed by Emily Dustman, E-Squared sets out to present new and ground-breaking ideas developed by artists, scientists, engineers, and all thinkers alike.
+Founded & directed by Emily A. Dustman, E-Squared sets out to present new and ground-breaking ideas developed by artists, scientists, engineers, and all thinkers alike.
 By blending art and science, E-Squared seeks to generate questions, creative thought, experimentation, collaboration, and innovation with the hope of sparking real social and cultural change.